tumainimosha/nginx/README.md

 #### Meta files

 Some clients, mostly web-browsers, will make requests for a conventional, meta, files such as `favicon` or `robots.txt`.
-This role includes an additional configuration file, `meta-files.conf` to suppress logging unsuccessful requests for these files where they are missing.
+This role includes an additional configuration file, `server-blocks/meta-files.conf`, to suppress logging unsuccessful requests for these files where they are missing.

 See `templates/etc/nginx/conf.d/server-blocks/meta-files.conf.j2` in this role for a list of meta files covered.